intel/intel-extension-for-pytorch/README.md

 The extension can be loaded as a Python module for Python programs or linked as a C++ library for C++ programs.
 In Python scripts users can enable it dynamically by importing `intel_extension_for_pytorch`.

-More detailed tutorials are available at **Intel® Extension for PyTorch\* [online document website](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/)**.
+* Check [CPU tutorial](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/) for detailed information of Intel® Extension for PyTorch\* for Intel® CPUs.
+Source code is available at the [master branch](https://github.com/intel/intel-extension-for-pytorch/tree/master).

-**Note**: Check [here](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/) for detailed tutorials of Intel® Extension for PyTorch\* for Intel® GPUs.
-Source code are available at the [xpu-master branch](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-master).
+* Check [GPU tutorial](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/) for detailed information of Intel® Extension for PyTorch\* for Intel® GPUs.
+Source code is available at the [xpu-master branch](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-master).

 ## Installation